yamamo2shun1/PICrouter/README.md

 PICrouter
 ======
 PICrouter is a versatile and prototyping board specialized for [Open Sound Control].
-The main function is to communicate between OSC and USB-MIDI and USB-HID.
+The main function is to communicate between OSC and USB-MIDI/HID.

+PICrouter will be an useful with the following purpose.

+* Develop an OSC/MIDI/HID controller for music or visual.
+* Study a PIC32 microcontroller.
+* Study a communication with usb and ethernet.

 [Open Sound Control]:http://opensoundcontrol.org